Battle of Alameda: The battle

-Yūsuf also arranged his troops for combat.
-The Umayyad cavalry, composed of slaves and Berbers, charged the center and right wing of Yūsuf’s army.
-A notable duel took place between Khālid Sūdī, Yūsuf’s slave and cavalry commander, and Ḥabīb ibn ʿAbd al-Malik al-Marwānī, commander of the Umayyad cavalry, where the Umayyad general resulted victorious.
+Yusuf also arranged his troops for combat.
+The Umayyad cavalry, composed of slaves and Berbers, charged the center and right wing of Yusuf's army.
+A notable duel took place between Khalid Sudi, Yusuf's slave and cavalry commander, and Habib ibn Abd al-Malik al-Qurashi, commander of the Umayyad cavalry, where the Umayyad general resulted victorious.

-During the battle, some Yemenis feared that ʿAbd al-Raḥmān might flee, since he was on horseback.
-Hearing this rumor, he called Abū Ṣabbāḥ Yaḥyā al-Yahsūbī and asked for his mule—a gesture that reassured his men.
+During the battle, some Yemenis feared that Abd al-Rahman might flee, since he was on horseback.
+Hearing this rumor, he called Abu Sabbah Yahya al-Yahsubi and asked for his mule—a gesture that reassured his men.

-Eventually, the Umayyad horsemen of Syria led by Ḥabīb ibn ʿAbd al-Malik al-Marwānī launched a decisive assault on the enemy’s center, killing three infantry commanders; two of them being Yūsuf’s sons, and the other being the son of al-Sumayl ibn Ḥātim.
-Yūsuf and al-Sumayl fled, abandoning the field and leaving their left flank isolated, which resisted until late in the day before its leaders were slain.
+Eventually, the Umayyad horsemen of Syria led by Habib ibn Abd al-Malik launched a decisive assault on the enemy’s center, killing three infantry commanders; two of them being Yūsuf’s sons, and the other being the son of al-Sumayl ibn Hatim.
+Yusuf and al-Sumayl fled, abandoning the field and leaving their left flank isolated, which resisted until late in the day before its leaders were slain.

 After the Battle of Alameda, fought just outside Córdoba on 14–15 May 756, the Umayyads achieved a complete victory, and several chiefs allied with Yūsuf were killed.

 Aftermath

-Yūsuf ibn ʿAbd al-Raḥmān al-Fihrī and al-Sumayl ibn Ḥātim al-Kilābī withdrew to Granada.
-There, on al-Sumayl’s advice, Yūsuf abdicated his title of malik and recognized Prince ʿAbd al-Raḥmān I al-Dākhil as emir.
+Yusuf ibn Abd al-Rahman al-Fihri and al-Sumayl ibn Hatim al-Kilabi withdrew to Granada.
+There, on al-Sumayl's advice, Yusuf abdicated his title of malik and recognized Prince Abd al-Rahman I al-Dakhil as emir.
 The other tribal chiefs likewise acknowledged him, bringing peace to the country.

 The new emir ordered that the Friday sermon (khuṭba) no longer mention the Abbasid caliph’s name, signaling the official independence of the Emirate of Córdoba from the Abbasid Caliphate.
-However, Yūsuf and al-Sumayl attempted to recover power once more in 759.
+However, Yusuf and al-Sumayl attempted to recover power once more in 759.